ezolla/SneakCord/README.md

 ## Support

 Donations are welcomed!
 The money will be put into further developing SneakCord or running servers for it.
+If donating, I'd like to personally thank you so leave a connection if wanted.

 Paypal: [paypal.me](https://paypal.me/ethanzoller?locale.x=en_US) <br />
 Venmo: @Ethan-Zoller-1 <br />